1985 Champs – The New Tradition

 In the first set of the competition the quartet sang One-Two Button Your Shoe and Take it Back and Change it for a Boy.
 Monks was disappointed.
 “It didn’t go wonderfully”.
 He said they were out of the top 10 on the first night.
 “It was a weaker set”.
 The quartet was dressed as young kids.
 “We made some really, really last-minute changes” with the songs, that while they worked well, didn’t score well.

 As the second set on Friday night in the semi-finals, the quartet sang Who’ll Be the Next One to Cry and From the First Hello to the Last Goodbye.
 Monks said that set was “very, very well received” and vaulted the quartet to 6th place.
-Then in the finals on Saturday night, they sang Rockabye Baby Days and Don’t Leave Dear Old Daddy.
+Then in the finals on Saturday night, they sang Rockabye Baby Days and Don’t Leave Dear Old Mammy.

 When the scoresheets were tabulated, the Grand Tradition placed fourth – medalists!